firatsoygul/LC75823/README.md

 Also, when you open the `File > Preferences` window from the Arduino IDE menu, you can learn-change from the "Draft Book Location" area.

 After placing the files, close all opened Arduino IDEs.
 When you turn it back on, the IDE will automatically re-scan your libraries and add the library you just added to its list.
-To check this, open your Arduino IDE and search for the line `LC75823` under the `File > Examples`__???????????__ menu.
+To check this, open your Arduino IDE and search for the line `LC75823` under the `File > Examples` menu.
 When you hover over this line, you will see some examples ready to use.

 ## CONNECTION